 The Yoga Maya: Yoga & Mindfulness Teacher Training will teach you basic musculoskeletal anatomy as well as Ayurvedic terminology.
-As a yogic practitioner, student of Ayurveda (holistic medical system), and massage therapist...
-Trevor believes Yoga Anatomy should be taught from two equally important perspectives: Ayurvedic & Western Anatomy.
-Yoga in the modern age needs to incorporate western scientific knowledge and remain connected to the in-depth breadth and depth of subtle body anatomy (from Ayurveda and Yoga).
+Yoga in the modern age needs to incorporate western scientific knowledge while remaining connected to subtle body anatomy (from Ayurveda and Yoga).

-Participants will study Ayurveda and Samkhya.
 This includes guna, dosha, the five elements, the vital essences, and how the application of this knowledge is best shaped by situational differences (e.g., personal goals for yoga practice and life-stage constraints and opportunities).
-Participants will become knowledgeable in subtle body anatomy of chakras, the five vayus and how they relate to posture and breath work (pranas), and how prana relates to postures.
-Students will design practices based out of the theory of how asana, pranayama, and meditation impact prana and one's overall wellbeing.
+Students will become knowledgeable in subtle body anatomy of chakras, the five vayus and how they relate to posture and breathwork (pranas), and how prana relates to postures.
+We will look at yoga sequences and practices based out of the theory of how asana, pranayama, and meditation impact prana and one's overall wellbeing.

 Participants will learn the essence of yoga and its three major schools, Bhakti, Jnana and Karma Yoga.
-Students will study the major sutras of the Yoga Sutra of Patanjali.
+Students will study the major sutras of the Yoga Sutra of Patanjali and the Hatha Yoga Pradipika.
 Participants will have a total of 20 hours of philosophy classes.
 For students interested in yogic philosophy, this course will give you in-depth familiarity with yogic philosophy, and how it relates to all aspects of life and branches of practice.

 Upon completion of the course, students will clearly understand the differences between Vedanta, Yoga, Samkhya, Ayurveda, and Tantra (traditional).

-We are partnering with Schoolcraft College Continuing Education Department for the 2019-2020 school year to offer our 200-hour Yoga Teacher Training.
+We are partnering with Schoolcraft College Continuing Education Department for our second year to offer our 200-hour Yoga Teacher Training program.

 COST: $1499 Module 1 | $1499 Module 2